This is a Feminist Safer Space

-Mothers & Daughters would not have been possible without the labour and resources donated by Alberto García del Castillo, Alison Jip, Arianna Bertolotti, Askarel, Asli Hatipoglu, Bert de Bock, Chez Jacques, Clare Noonan, Despina Vassiliadou, DinoBoom / Arg!, Elisabeth Speckstadt, Farah Barqawi, Färm, Filip Gilissen, France-Laure Labeeuw, Goedele De Caluwe, Habiba Effat, Harald Thys, Helene Pigeard-Benazera, Jane Haesen, Jay Tan, Jenifer Evans, Josephine Reich, Julie Loriaux, Kato Six, Laurie Charles, Lucy McKenzie, Margot Vanheusden, Mophradat, Nathalie Wathelet, Paulien Föllings, Raid Boussouf, Sara Parolin, Sophie Kurpershoek, Stefanie Snoek, Wiet Lengeler, Yyoga, and all those who helped us.
+Mothers & Daughters would not have been possible without the labour and resources donated by Alberto García del Castillo, Alison Jip, Alexandra McCarthy, Arianna Bertolotti, Askarel, Asli Hatipoglu, Bert de Bock, Chez Jacques, Clare Noonan, Despina Vassiliadou, DinoBoom / Arg!, Elisabeth Speckstadt, Farah Barqawi, Färm, Filip Gilissen, France-Laure Labeeuw, Goedele De Caluwe, Habiba Effat, Harald Thys, Helene Pigeard-Benazera, Jane Haesen, Jay Tan, Jenifer Evans, Josephine Reich, Julie Loriaux, Kato Six, Laurie Charles, Lucy McKenzie, Margot Vanheusden, Mophradat, Nathalie Wathelet, Paulien Föllings, Raid Boussouf, Sara Parolin, Sophie Kurpershoek, Stefanie Snoek, Wiet Lengeler, Yyoga, and all those who helped us.

 The generous people who contributed to donated to our Le pot commun crowdfund and paypal account.

 And to the talented creatures who provided playlists!